gpspake/grunterie/README.md

 ## Requirements

-Note: This isn't an out-of-the-box plugin; you'll need to build it yourself.
+Note: This isn't an out-of-the-box theme; you'll need to build it yourself.
 If you want one that's ready-to-go, use [Reverie](http://themefortress.com/reverie/).

 You'll need to have the following items installed before continuing.